Edinson Vólquez: Los Angeles Dodgers

 On August 30, 2013, Vólquez signed with the Los Angeles Dodgers on a Major League contract.
 Vólquez appeared for the Dodgers that night, pitching one scoreless inning in relief against his former team, the Padres.
 He joined the Dodgers rotation soon after and made 5 starts in September for them.
 He was 0–2 with a 4.18 ERA for the Dodgers in 2013.

 Pittsburgh Pirates

-After the 2013 season, Vólquez signed a one-year deal worth $5 million with the Pittsburgh Pirates.
+On December 13, 2013, Vólquez signed a one-year deal worth $5 million with the Pittsburgh Pirates.
 Volquez experienced a career rebirth with the Pirates, going 13–7 with a 3.04 ERA and 140 strikeouts in 32 games (31 starts), pitching 192 2/3 innings.
 On October 1, 2014.
 Vólquez started the 2014 National League Wild Card Game for the Pirates against the San Francisco Giants.
 Vólquez would not come through however, giving up 5 ERs, including a grand slam to Giants shortstop Brandon Crawford, in 5 innings pitched.
 The Pirates would go on to lose 8–0, eliminating them from the playoffs in the process.
 The Wild Card Game would prove to be Volquez's last game as a Pirate, as he became a free agent after the 2014 season.